2023 Burning Man Packing List: Don’t Forget These Items

 - Aloe: I used this Green Leaf Organic Aloe Vera Gel, and it’s great if you get burned.

-Fun Toys and Accessories for the Playa
+VIII.
+Fun Toys and Other Accessories for the Playa

 - Singing bowl: I loved having the Silent Mind Tibetan singing bowl at the Burn.
 I carried it in my backpack for quick meditation and intention-setting sessions.

 - Headbands: These GOT headbands are amazing.
-They have fun patterns, and they can be used as accessories, for sun protection, and as a makeshift face mask for dust storms.
+They have fun patterns, and they can be used as accessories, for sun protection, and as a makeshift face mask during dust storms.
 These floral headbands are cheap and easy ways to add some flavor to your wardrobe.

+IX.
 Lights to Stay Safe

 Making sure that you’re well-lit is absolutely critical.
 Even with all of the activities at the Burn, it gets very dark at night, and as you’re walking or biking around, you need to make sure that you have enough lights on your body and transportation options so that other people can see you.
 Otherwise, you end up putting yourself and others in real and unnecessary danger.